This post may contain affiliate links. Please see my disclosure policy for details.

 Unlike most national parks in India, you’re allowed to drive your own transport inside the park.
 You’ll pay an extra car fee.

-Also, if you’ve hired a rickshaw for the day like I did.
+Also, if you’ve hired a rickshaw for the day as I did.
 This is allowed to come with you into the park as well and take you up to the viewpoint.

 Alternatively, you can walk through the park from the entrance on a long dirt trail up to the viewpoint.